prorokky/prorokky/README.md

 ------------------

 Hi, I'm Vlad!
 I am Frontend Devleoper.
-I have almost 2 years of commercial experience.
+I have 2 years of commercial experience.
 I've started with VueJS development, then I have moved on to React.
 I worked in the Sheremetyevo-Cargo JSC as a VueJS developer and now I'm working SBER as a React Frontend developer.
 I was developing frontend parts of internal applications in both companies.
 While working I use React, Redux, Leaflet, REST API, GIT, Jira and Confluence.
 I've configured webpack and I've written dynamic and reusable components.
 I've also done layout using a template from Figma.
 While working, I've participated in rewriting the project architecture for microfrontends and in creating a library of UI components.
-Hi, I'm Vlad!
-I am Frontend Devleoper.

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [vlad6005@gmail.com](mailto:vlad6005@gmail.com)